OlympusDAO/olympus-docs/docs/overview/10_oracle-adapters.md

 Adapters read cached pair snapshots.
 They do not fall back to live PRICE resolution when the cached snapshot is missing or stale.
 If the last cached price is older than the adapter's `maxAge`, price reads revert with the adapter's stale-data error.
 Consumers can check staleness first, then refresh the cache and retry the read.

 Cache refreshes can also fail if the underlying PRICE v1.2 configuration cannot produce a valid price.
-Examples include an asset that is not configured, an invalid pair, stale or deviating underlying feeds, a Pyth confidence value above the configured limit, or a strategy that does not have enough valid inputs.
+Examples include an asset that is not configured, an invalid pair, stale or deviating underlying feeds, an inactive API3 reader proxy, or a strategy that does not have enough valid inputs.
 In that case the cache is not updated; if the previous cached snapshot is now stale, the adapter remains unavailable until the PRICE configuration or underlying feeds can produce a fresh valid price.

 ## Morpho Lending Market Example